-Mesh networks enable multiple routers to work in unison to deliver hyper-fast, super-stable WiFi.
+Mesh networks enable multiple routers to work in unison to deliver hyper-fast, super-stable Wi-Fi.
 Each device in a mesh network connects to the other devices, rather than each device connecting to your Internet Service Provider.
 Unlike a typical home network which is built around a centralized hub, a mesh network consists of multiple routers communicating with each other.
+Unlike other mesh network systems, Plume continuously learns about your Internet needs and performs advanced self-optimizations, allocating capacity to devices that need it most.
+And it gets better each day!

 The cool thing about mesh networks is that they enable multiple routers to work as a team.
 When all your routers can communicate and share information with each other, they can improve three important features of your network: range, speed, and stability.